RasterViewshed Task

 ENVI 5.3.
 2

-Added the following properties: AZIMUTH, HORIZONTAL_FIELD_OF_VIEW, PITCH, and VERTICAL_FIELD_OF_VIEW
+Added the following parameters: AZIMUTH, HORIZONTAL_FIELD_OF_VIEW, PITCH, and VERTICAL_FIELD_OF_VIEW

 See Also